How do I know which English word form to use?

 While these formation patterns may make verbs easy to recognise, such variation also makes this word class more difficult to form correctly.
 This is particularly true of the English language which has many irregular verbs that refuse to follow the standard patterns, two examples of which are shown below:

-The rules provided in this lesson for the distribution of the four lexical word classes should help you to know precisely when to change a word form to improve the grammar of a sentence.
-The final lesson on this topic however, Lesson 3, then deals with memorising the word families for the most common academic words.
+The rules provided in this chapter for the distribution of the four lexical word classes should help you to know precisely when to change a word form to improve the grammar of a sentence.
+The final chapter on this topic however, Chapter 3, then deals with memorising the word families for the most common academic words.